 Step 5: Wait for your assets to transfer over

-Make sure to follow each step, since the internal process at financial institutions can differ.
-If you are looking to transfer to any other financial institutions in the future, step one and two are always a best practice to follow.
+Make sure to follow each step since the internal processes at financial institutions can differ.
+If you are looking to transfer to any other financial institution in the future, step one and two are always a best practice to follow.

 Five steps for transferring your TFSA to Questrade